cea-hpc/phobos/doc/design/database.md

 such as **MEDIA ADD** commands.

-This table is composed of the following fields: __id__, family, model, adm_status, fs_type, fs_label, fs_status, address_type, lock, lock_ts, stats,
-tags, put, get and delete.
+This table is composed of the following fields: __id__, family, model, adm_status, fs_type, fs_label, fs_status, address_type, stats, tags, put, get and delete.

 | field             | description                           |
 |-------------------|---------------------------------------|